3EEEs/EdgeGuard-Hybrid-Intelligence/LIVINGDOC.md

 Goal: Final Documentation & Video Demo.
 - [ ] Entire Team: Complete the README.md with installation instructions.
 - [ ] Entire Team: Finalize the living document and record a 5-minute project demo video.

-Ethan Short (Cloud Lead): Responsible for AWS architecture and Database integrity.
-Chosen for ability to manage secure API keys and cloud permissions.
-Calvin Grabowski (Motion Lead): Responsible for the "Edge" logic.
-Chosen for interest in computer vision and local Python optimization.
-Michael Wilde (Integration Lead): Responsible for connecting the Edge to the Cloud and UI.
-Chosen for full-stack experience and AWS SDK familiarity.
-Samuel Dressel (Optimization Lead): Responsible for filtering logic and noise reduction.
-Chosen for focus on software robustness and reducing "False Positives."

 ## Major Features
 * Local Motion "Gatekeeper": A Python application that reads a webcam feed and successfully filters out static backgrounds, triggering only on significant movement.